dabrodev/FEProject6/README.md

+##How to open the app

+To open the app please download or clone the repository and open the index.html file.

-## To run tests visit the following url:
+## To see an online example please visit the following url:

 http://damiandabcom.github.io/FEProject6